Ordering

 Chronological #

-One way to think about these schools is when they were founded, or when they joined the big ten.
-We can order the bars in chronological order, by founding date, and we have the following:
+One way to think about these schools is when they were founded or when they joined the BIG10.
+We can order the bars in chronological order, by founding date, and we get the following:

 Bar chart, showing the tuition costs associated with each of the universities in the BIG10 conference.
 The bars are ordered by the year the university was founded.

-Now, one can look at this plot and determine if there is a pattern in terms of year founded.
-There clearly is not, but we can see this directly, in a way that we could not before.
+Now, one can look at this plot and determine if there is a pattern in terms of the year founded.
+There clearly is not, but we can see this directly in a way that we could not before.

 By magnitude #